jianqiaomo/mixed_boolean_arith_garble/README.md

 To explore how to use the conversion functions in this library, please refer to the examples provided in the `profile` branch.

-These examples will guide you in performing operation profiling, including communication and runtime measurements.
+Those examples will guide you in performing operation profiling, including communication and runtime measurements.

 # Usage